-Note Session-id and message-id are provided in the URL to identify resource for the PUT method.
+NOTE Session-id and message-id are provided in the URL to identify the resource for the PUT method.
 Both session-id and message-id have been used to ensure uniqueness across different sessions.

 Provider Publication Service

 The Provider Publication Service for SOAP Interface is available as a WSDL description and for REST Interface is available as OpenAPI 3.0.1 descriptions in YAML.